malmriv/malmriv.github.io/_posts/2020-04-11-animations-R.md

 Animating the results of a simulation comes in handy very frequently, especially when one wants to check the evolution of a system.
 Even though R does not have native tools especially desiged to generate .gif files, it can be easily done by putting a few lines of code together.
 To illustrate this, I'll show the steps to create [a simple animation](https://twitter.com/ratanegrx/status/1247655608544878599), but keep in mind that the process can be modified to make more complex animations.
 (There's nothing a quick Google search won't give away when it comes to making an R plot look prettier).
 The full code for this example is available at the end of this post, but I want to explain every bit first to make it clear.
 Let's start.

 1. **Have a clear idea of what you want to show.**
-This isn't usually a problem, but starting from an overly complicated idea of what you want to get can make things unnecesarily harder.
-Aim for the bare minimum and for functionality instead of thinking about the glossy details first.
+This isn't usually a problem, but starting from an overly complicated idea of what you want to get can make things unnecesarily hard.
+Aim for the bare minimum and for functionality instead of going for the glossy details first.
 In this case, I'll reproduce an idea I had a few days ago.
 Suppose we have N bodies labeled 1, 2, 3, (...)
 N, each one:
    - Following a simple harmonic motion.
    - With an amplitude proportional to their labeled value.
    - With an angular frequency proportional to their labeled value.
+And all of them starting in the same horizontal line.
 A possible mathematical description of this system could be:

  <img align="center" src="https://github.com/malmriv/malmriv.github.io/blob/master/_posts/images/eq1.gif?raw=true"/>

-So the least we'll need will be a time array.
+Where the k-th body has an amplitude and a frequency not only proportional, but equal to its "label".
+The least we'll need will be, therefore, a time array.

 2. **Define the data structures you'll be reading for the animation.**
 This is trivial when all you have to do is plotting data from a simulation, since the results are usually available in some kind of readable file.
 In this case, I'll generate the "data" we are going to plot.
 Initially, we need a time array, so let's define it as a sequence of length 700.
 Seven hundred seems like an arbitrary number, but you'll see I have set it like that for a simple reason: I want that to be the number of frames to generate.
 In R, this is done with a single line: